 Butterfly pea flower makes an herbal tea with a poignant, woody and earthy scent.
 It can be brewed both hot and cold.
 When droplets of lemon juice are squeezed into the blue tea, the blue beverage drastically changes to purple.

-Butterfly pea flower tea has been known to posess several health benefits.
+Butterfly pea flower tea / blue tea has been known to posess several health benefits.
 Some of these include;

 - Promotes skin and hair health: Butterfly pea flowers contains a variety of antioxidants like ternatins, kaemphferol, and Delphinidin-3, 5-glucosideetc which are beneficial for promoting hair and skin health.